public-key-cryptography/public-key-editor/README.md

-	each file to test the padding for all file sizes modulo 256; the max file size in the FileEncryptor class was reduced from 2 G bytes to 256 K bytes so that it uses the FileChannelReader and FileChannel- Writer classes instead of the DataStream class because the encryption would throw an exception that says java.lang.OutOfMemoryError:Java heap space; and two decrypt methods that were misplaced in the FileEncryptor class were removed.
+	each file to test the padding for all file sizes modulo 256; the max file size in the FileEncryptor class was reduced from 2 G bytes to 256 K bytes so that it uses the FileChannelReader and FileChannel- Writer classes instead of the DataStream class because the encryption would throw an exception that says java.lang.OutOfMemoryError:Java heap space; two decrypt methods that were misplaced in the File- Encryptor class were removed; the PublicKeyDialog readDialogInput method was modified by moving the frame.setSize statement because the dialog frame would collapse sometimes; and the FileChooser class was modified so the Dialog font style changes from plain to bold if the screen font size < 17 which makes the file names easier to read if the font size is small.